It's here once again - the week that Alcohol Concern launches Alcohol Awareness Week.

 If older people are ignored because they're thought to be past the point of help and people with mental health issues are brushed under the carpet, what's going to change?

-The theme for Alcohol Awareness Week 2013 is 'Conversations about Alcohol'.
+The theme for Alcohol Awareness Week 2014 is 'Facing our Alcohol Problem - Taking Back our Health and High Streets'.
 Do you think you might have a problem with alcohol?
 Have family members or friends expressed concerns that you're drinking too much?
 Then it's time to listen and talk about the health risks, social problems and stigmas associated with drinking.

 Pricing has also been a huge cause for concern because alcohol is 75% more affordable than it was thirty years ago.
 That's not that long ago when you think about it but 75% IS a huge leap!